BenSt099/FireCommit/README.md

      alt="Bad Example of git shortlog" >
 </div>

-To search for single commits more easily use
+To search for single commits more easily, use

 ```sh
 git log --pretty=format:"%cn committed %h on %cd with Topic: %f"